You recently began the Daniel Fast, but now you’re feeling sick. Your head is pounding, you’re tired, and you’re even a little bit nauseous.

 As with a caffeine withdrawal, it’s important to drink plenty of water during your fast.
 It’s especially helpful the first few days while your body is adjusting to going without sugar, and can help you recover more quickly.

 This all can seem overwhelming, but keep in mind not everyone will experience every symptom.
 We are all different and our former diets are different.
-So, if you’re wondering, “Can the Daniel Fast make you sick?” then the short answer is that it can make you feel like you’re sick.
+So, if you’re wondering, “Can the Daniel Fast side effects make you feel sick?” then the short answer is that it can make you feel like you’re sick.

 As with any fast, consult your doctor if you have underlying health issues.
 Most physicians will be thrilled because they know that your body will also experience positive results.
 If you are a diabetic, you will most likely see your numbers go down while on the fast.
 Your cholesterol will probably decrease as well.